🚀 Get in VS Code!

 Terminal Inline Chat

-To start Inline Chat in the terminal, press the ⌘I (Windows, Linux Ctrl+I) keyboard shortcut.
+To start Inline Chat in the terminal, press the ⌘I (Windows, Linux Ctrl+I) keyboard shortcut while you're in the terminal.

 Screenshot showing that you can ask complex questions like "list the top 5 largest files in the src dir"